Tharun-77/ASSINMENT/readme.md

 By leveraging **Infrastructure as Code (IaC)** with **Terraform**, this setup ensures **reproducibility**, **automation**, and easier **management** of the following components:

+This infrastructure is fully automated using **Terraform** and **GitHub Actions**, following Infrastructure as Code (IaC) principles and DevOps best practices.
+The Terraform backend uses **S3 for remote state storage** and **DynamoDB for state locking**, ensuring collaborative and consistent deployment workflows.

 ---

 ### Key Components